 Las Vegas At A Glance

 Those who move to Las Vegas are thrilled to find a full spectrum of scenery.
 From sandy desert terrain to the beautiful mountain ranges cradling the city from all four directions, Las Vegas is a city that where you can find a plethora of things to do, especially if you enjoy the great outdoors.
 You have the opportunity to enjoy a mid-day hike in the mountains of Red Rock Canyon National Conservation Area, Little Red Rock National Park, Tule Springs Fossil Beds National Monument, or whichever national park you prefer.
-You could also ski down the slopes of Mount Charleston before heading in for a hot cup of cocoa near the fire of the log cabin hotel.
+You could also ski down the slopes of Mount Charleston, better known as Charleston Peak, which is the highest mountain in both the Spring Mountains and Clark County in Nevada.

 Living in Las Vegas is worlds away from the experiences of visiting.
-Beyond the Strip’s casinos and shows, moving to Las Vegas will introduce you to a world of events, celebrations, and festivals after your move to Las Vegas.
+Beyond the Strip’s casinos and shows, you will be introduced you to a world of events, celebrations, and festivals after your move to Las Vegas.

 If you absolutely must immerse yourself in the slot machines, flashing lights, and any of Vegas’s world-class shows, you should get started on planning your adventure!
 Las Vegas began its reputation as the Entertainment Capital of the World in the 1930s, and your Nevada movers believe generations of experience have only perfected the craft.